 Here’s a link to the Google Map Streetview, looking north.

 The red arrow in the screen-grab points to the step to the sidewalk leading up to the house where I lived in 1989—with the girl I tried to ride double on my bicycle.
 (There’s no plaque on the house memorializing those two years, but if you need to find the exact place, the address is 1212 South Lincoln.)

-Later in the film, Dave’s Mom alludes to this early scene, as Dave contemplates whether to ride the Little 500.
+Later in the film, Dave’s Mom alludes to this early scene, as Dave contemplates whether to ride a race against some Italians.
 She tells him, “So, you see, I think you really should go.
 I think you should come home, singing, with a trophy.
 I think you should do all those things while you can.”